 What is the process after you find a reputable mobile home retailer?

 Purchasing a manufactured home from a retailer can be like buying yourself a car or RV.
 You can look at model homes in person or online, customize your home with amenities and features that are unique to your tastes, and apply for manufactured home financing all in the same day!
 You can choose from single, double & triple wides, with section floor plans that range from a single bedroom (with single bathroom) of less than 500 square feet to large four-bedroom, three-bath homes that can be over 2,500 square feet in size.

 A mass consolidation of existing mobile home communities has become a multi-billion dollar industry with some of the largest financial investor organizations controlling hundreds of thousands of sites across the country.
-Independent retailers, who are the backbone of the manufactured housing industry, don’t do well against the huge corporations.
-Park owned retail sales divisions control the sale of manufactured homes within their communities.
+Independent retailers, who are the backbone of the manufactured housing industry, don’t do well against huge corporations.
+Park-owned retail sales divisions control the sale of manufactured homes within their communities.

 If you want to find the best fit for you, think about what is most important for you.
 If you are looking for the best deal, and lots of local knowledge, go with the most reputed independent retailer on the market.
 However, if you are looking for extensive customization options, or community ownership models, you may find what you are looking for in a mega-retailer!
 So, the choice is yours!